-Close-up photography, or macro photography as it is sometimes incorrectly called, is a genre of photography that many want to try as they learn digital photography.
-One of the first accessories I bought when I started out in photography was a set of closeup filters.
+Close-up photography, or macro photography as it is sometimes incorrectly called, is a genre hat many want to try as they learn digital photography.
+One of the first accessories I bought when I started out in photography was a set of close-up filters.
 Close-up photography can be very expensive but there is a way of starting on a budget.

-Most people love the world of close-up as subjects are magnified and we see features that are not usually viewed with the naked eye.
+Most people love the world of close-up, as subjects are magnified and we see features that are not usually viewed with the naked eye.
 And, if you are a photographer this is where you want to get involved soon after your first camera purchase.
 But, unfortunately it can be quite expensive and this puts people off.
-So how does one start?
+So how do you start?

 1. Purchase a compact camera with a macro feature

-Although not truly macro, unless it’s a 1:1, a compact digital camera with a macro feature can help you experience the world of close-up.
+Although not truly macro unless it’s a 1:1, a compact digital camera with a macro feature can help you experience the world of close-up.
 Make sure that when you purchase the camera you know how close you can get to your subject.
 The closer the better.
-If you can, test the camera at the store before you make your purchase.
+If you can, test the camera out before you make your purchase.

 2. Close-up filters for your compact camera

 Some compact camera manufactures make a wide range of accessories for their models.
 Check with your manufacturer’s website to see if they make close-up filters that can screw on the end of the camera’s lens.
 Some compacts actually can take the smallest filters for a DSLR.